 Both of her parents are dead and her bright and sunny San Diego is far behind her.
-Grace is sent to live with her uncle and her cousin at the Katmere Academy deep in the remote Alaska.
+Grace is sent to live with her uncle and her cousin at the Katmere Academy deep in remote Alaska.
 Little does she know, the Katmere Academy is home to the young supernatural.
 Witch, shapeshifter, and vampire cliches make up this reclusive boarding school and her presence is not welcome by all.
-But as a war looms at the edges of the relationships between the supernatural races, it becomes clear that Grace was not sent here for her safety.
+But as war looms at the edges of the relationships between the supernatural races, it becomes clear that Grace was not sent here for her safety.
 She was brought to be the bait.
 As Grace attempts to survive this academy, she finds her loyalties divided.
 She must decide where to place her trust…and her heart.

 Fans of Twilight, Vampire Academy, and the Harry Potter series will want to take a bite out of this new series!